ES-Project-X/mobile-app/README.md

 - Run `flutter run` in root to run the project.

-## Building the application APKs
+## Building the application APK

-- Run `flutter build apk --split-per-abi` in root to build the APKs, that can be installed on an Android device.
+- Run `flutter build apk` in root to build the APK, that can be installed on an Android device.